Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 		binary_to_list(ArticleBinDescription)),
 	wooper:return_state_result(NewState,Price).

 .. [#] ``wooper:executeRequest/3`` could be used instead of matching the result of ``wooper:return_state_result/2`` and breaking its opaqueness - but (even it is a matter of taste here) we prefer the more direct and efficient approach that was presented.
+Note though that in general they do not bear the same semantics: ``wooper:executeRequest/3`` calls a possibly overridden version of the specified method, whereas a direct call targets specifically the class-local version of that method.